[To see our complete list of accused bishops, click here.]

 Albany bishop 1977-2014.
 Retired 2/11/2014, age 75.
 Died 8/19/2023.

 An additional lawsuit filed 3/9/2021 accused Hubbard of sexually assaulting an 11-year-old boy in the summer of 1977, shortly after Hubbard was installed as Albany bishop.
 The alleged incident occurred at the rectory of St. Edward the Confessor in Clifton Park NY.
-Albany diocese said that church is investigating Hubbard per Vos estis lux mundi.
+The Albany diocese said that the church was investigating Hubbard per Vos estis lux mundi.
 (Metropolitan is Cardinal Dolan.)

 On 3/25/2022, Jeff Anderson & Associates released a 680-page transcript of the deposition of Hubbard conducted by multiple plaintiff attorneys from April 20 to April 23, 2021.
 In the deposition, which he took under oath.
 Hubbard admitted that as bishop he had not reported allegations against his priests to law enforcement and that he had reinstated priests to ministry after they abused.
 In a news release accompanying the depo, Jeff Anderson & Associates said that 10 people had filed CVA complaints accusing Hubbard himself of child sexual abuse.